kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 ## Bitbucket Data Center in AWS:

-- Log in to the AWS Management Console and launch an instance. use t2medium, linux 2, 50GB, keypair,enable auto-assign public IP, open port 22(ssh), 7990(bitbucket), take note of the region.
+- Log in to the AWS Management Console and launch an instance. use instance type:t2.medium, linux 2, 50GB storage, keypair,enable auto-assign public IP, open port 22(ssh), 7990(bitbucket), take note of the region.

 <img width="899" alt="Image" src="https://github.com/user-attachments/assets/8a180850-558d-4f95-89d2-af899ab33f3a" />

 ## user data
-- The user data will update the system, install docker, create a directory for bitbucket data, and create the bitbucket docker container on the server.
+-The user data will be utilized to update the system, install Docker, set up a directory for storing Bitbucket data, and deploy the Bitbucket Docker container on the server.
 ```
 #!/bin/bash
 # Update the system